 Mounting system can be hard to install on non-wooden door frames or other, more durable surfaces.

 The hardwired connection means that this device doesn’t need the regular charging found in base model products.
 Adjustable camera and motion control settings, including infrared night vision.
 Can be controlled through an app, or with Alexa through Echo devices.

-Exceptional outdoor security camera with great smartphone app integration.
+An exceptional outdoor security camera with great smartphone app integration.
 See and speak to visitors and delivery services.
-Motion triggers light as a deterrent.
+Motion triggers light as a deterrent against trespassers.

-Motion activated light tends to stay on for long times.
+The motion-activated light tends to stay on for long periods of time.

 Ring first entered the home security market with the Ring doorbell in 2012, but since then it has diversified with a number of alarms and cameras designed to help keep your home safe and your mind at ease.
 Ring cameras stand out for their excellent picture quality, on-demand video streaming, and built-in alarms.

 There are many factors to consider when choosing a Ring camera, including your budget, any necessary features, and aesthetic concerns.
 You also have to think about where and how you intend to use the camera.
 Ring’s well-known doorbell cameras are great, but they’re not ideal for every situation.
 You might need a combination of several cameras in order to best protect your home.

 We at BestReviews have put together this shopping guide to help you evaluate the options so you can determine which Ring camera is the best choice for your home.

 Ring camera models differ, but here are a few features that are common to all.